ankostis/rollstats/README.md

 # Rollstats

-Calculate rolling stdev in python.
+Calculate rolling stdev, in python & C++.

 Adapted from [The Mindful Programmer (jonisalonen)](https://jonisalonen.com/2014/efficient-and-accurate-rolling-standard-deviation/)
 (had also [replied earlier in this SO](https://stackoverflow.com/a/14638138/548792)).